OpenFTC/RevExtensions2/README.md

 **NOTE: an OpenRC-based SDK is NOT required to use this**

+**NOTE: scroll down for installation instructions**

 ### DISCLAIMER:

-Use this at your own risk. **The OpenFTC team will not be responsible if using these extra features causes the SDK to implode and you lose F-3 at worlds.**
+Use this at your own risk. **You accept the possibility that using these extra features may cause the SDK to implode and cause you lose F-3 at worlds.**
 That being said, I used a few of these features in competition this past season without any issues.

 ## What extra functionality does this add to the SDK?